zooniverse/front-end-monorepo/docs/PULL_REQUEST_TEMPLATE.md

 ## Components
 - [ ] Has a storybook story been created or updated?
 - [ ] Is the component accessible?
   - [ ] Can it be used with a screen reader?
+[BBC guide to testing with VoiceOver](https://bbc.github.io/accessibility-news-and-you/accessibility-and-testing-with-voiceover-os.html)
   - [ ] Can it be used from the keyboard?
 [WebAIM guide to keyboard testing](https://webaim.org/techniques/keyboard/#testing)
   - [ ] Is it passing accessibility checks in the storybook?